thaddeus002/yghh/README.md

     $ sudo mkdir -p /var/www/htdocs

-The contents of this directory must be readable at least by the webserver, so the repositories will be clonable.
+The contents of this directory must be readable at least by the web server, so the repositories will be clonable.
 I choosed let it be readable by everybody.

 The repositories must also be writable by the people which are allowed to push their commits.
-As this will be made by ssh, these people will a accounts on the server.
+As this will be made by ssh, these people will have an accounts on the server.
 We'll name then `users`.

 The write rigths will be allowed to groups.
 First, we create a group `git` which will own by default all the repositories.
 For this, we put the `setguid` bit on their parent directory :